 Despite being a small village, Nyack has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-Nyack is a very ethnically-diverse village.
+Nyack is an extremely ethnically-diverse village.
 The people who call Nyack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nyack residents report their race to be White, followed by Black or African-American.
 Nyack also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.53% of the village’s residents.
-Important ancestries of people in Nyack include German, Italian, English, and Russian.
+People of Hispanic or Latino origin account for 16.94% of the village’s residents.
+Important ancestries of people in Nyack include English, German, Italian, and Welsh.

 The most common language spoken in Nyack is English.
 Other important languages spoken here include Spanish and French Creole.